Fahani/webrobocomp.github.io/page6.md

 Mentor: Kripasindhu Sarkar

-Backup mentor: Marco A. Gutiérrez
+Backup mentor: Marco A. GutiÃ©rrez

 ## 11\.
 3D visualization of internal structures in real time

 Current Model graphs used in RoboComp mainly for cognitive world modeling are not clear to understand, especially when they are big, which they usually are.
-Making these graphs easier to read and their information easier to access is a key task that will ease the task of debugging and understanding these graphs and in consequence a robot’s mind.
+Making these graphs easier to read and their information easier to access is a key task that will ease the task of debugging and understanding these graphs and in consequence a robotâ€™s mind.
 Specific research and tests with roboticists should be performed in order to find a way of displaying this information that helps anyone understand the whole graph.
 Once specific key assets are detected they should be implemented one by one and properly tested with some roboticists to ensure they are widely accepted as a proper enhancement.
 Several of these features should be developed until the graph becomes easily readable and can be easily managed through the graphical interface provided in robocomp.

 _Techonolgies involved: python, Qt5, OSG, Active grammar-based Modeling (AGM)_

 Mentors: Luis J. Manso, Pablo Bustos

-Backup mentor: Ramon Cintas, Marco A. Gutiérrez
+Backup mentor: Ramon Cintas, Marco A. GutiÃ©rrez

 ## 12\.
 Gazebo-RoboComp integration